benspylee/vending-machine/README.md

 # vending-machine

+# **Steps to run:**

-1)find the jar under out/artifacts/hid_challenge_jar folder
+1)Find the jar under standalone/ folder

-2)change the working directory to it and execute java -jar hid_challenge.jar
+2)Change the working directory to it and execute java -jar hid_challenge.jar